Chart Color Schemes

 East Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the area.
-Notable ones are Canterbury-Bankstown Walking City Project, Weston Street Affordable Housing, Panania Library and Knowledge Centre, and a three-storey mixed-use development with two commercial tenancies.
-The following list details those most relevant:.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified six projects that are expected to impact the area.
+Notable projects include the Canterbury-Bankstown Walking City Project, Weston Street Affordable Housing, Panania Library and Knowledge Centre, and a three-storey mixed-use development comprising two commercial tenancies.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.